Brick polytopes, lattice quotients, and Hopf algebras: Algebra of acyclic twists

 We denote by~$\Twist$ the vector subspace of~$\FQSym$ generated by the elements

 for all acyclic~$k$-twists~$\twist$.
 For example, for the $(k,5)$-twists of \fref{fig:insertionAlgorithm}, we have

 \begin{theorem} $\Twist$ is a Hopf subalgebra of~$\FQSym$. \end{theorem}

-\begin{proof} We could invoque the formalism of~\cite{Hivert-habilitation, HivertNzeutchap, Priez} and just observe that the $k$-twist congruence~$\equiv^k$ is compatible with the standardization and the restriction to intervals.
+\begin{proof} This statement is a particular case of the results of~\cite{Reading-HopfAlgebras}.
+Alternatively, we could also invoke the formalism of~\cite{Hivert-habilitation, HivertNzeutchap, Priez} and just observe that the $k$-twist congruence~$\equiv^k$ is compatible with the standardization and the restriction to intervals.
 However, we prefer to repeat the straightforward argument for the reader who sees it for the first time.